 Help the Monarchs

 Monarch butterflies are in drastic decline1 and their awe-inspiring migration south to their overwintering grounds in Mexico is an endangered phenomenon2,3.
-Large-scale animal migrations, including that of the monarch butterfly, is a phenomenon of abundance.
+Large-scale animal migrations, including that of the monarchs, is a phenomenon of abundance.
 While monarch butterflies are in little danger of disappearing altogether, what is at stake is the continued abundance of these animals as they make their long distance journey.
 We need to restore and protect the monarch’s migratory route – including their breeding habitat in the Northeast.

 Long Island: Part of the Monarch’s Amazing Migration